 The payoff for labor would of course be huge if SEIU can actually succeed in turning protesters into union members.
-But unionization isn't easy.
-In order to be certified by the federal government, a majority of employees in a workplace need to vote in favor of forming a union, and elections often become messy and heated.
-At a giant employer like Walmart or McDonald's, the task would likely be almost impossible, particularly given how far those corporations are willing to go to avoid unionization.
+But unionisation isn't easy.
+In order to be certified by the federal government, a majority of employees in a workplace need to vote in favour of forming a union, and elections often become messy and heated.
+At a giant employer like Walmart or McDonald's, the task would likely be almost impossible, particularly given how far those corporations are willing to go to avoid unionisation.

 As support for the Fight for $15 has grown, the campaign has expanded into a broader social justice movement that seeks more robust economic opportunity and civil rights for low income and minority Americans.
 Most notably, labor groups have coordinated with Black Lives Matter activists, building on an alliance that formed in the wake of the shooting of Michael Brown in Ferguson last fall.